New Irish GAAP

 - FRS 102 “The Financial Reporting Standard Applicable in the UK and Republic of Ireland” is the ‘main’ standard which replaces current Irish GAAP.
 It also includes disclosure exemptions for certain qualifying entities.

 - FRS 103 “Insurance Contracts” FRS 103 is the standard issued by Financial Reporting Council (FRC) aimed at the accounting treatment and disclosure requirements of Insurance Contracts including financial guarantees in limited circumstances and financial instruments with discretionary participation features.
 It is aimed at Life and Non-life Irish Insurance and Reinsurance entities, including captives and insurance special purpose vehicles which have decided to apply FRS 102.
 There is no significant change in accounting treatment of insurance contracts introduced by FRS 103.
-Rather, FRS 103 aims at consolidation of the accounting requirements for insurance companies in Ireland which were previously contained separately in FRS 27 (for life insurance companies), various statutory instruments containing requirements for life and non-life companies and Statements of Recommended Practices (SORP) issued by the Association of British Insurers (ABI).
+Rather, FRS 103 aims at consolidation of the accounting requirements for insurance companies in Ireland which were previously contained separately in FRS 27 (for life insurance companies), various statutory instruments containing requirements for life and non-life companies and Statements of Recommended Practice (SORP) issued by the Association of British Insurers (ABI).

 How we can help